microsoft/DNS-Challenge/DNSMOS/README.md

 1. Using the Web-API.
 The benefit here is that computation happens on the cloud and will always have the latest models.
 2. Local evaluation using the models uploaded locally to this GitHub repo.
 We will try to keep this model in sync with the cloud but there are no guarantees.

-To use the Web-API:
+### To use the Web-API:
 Please complete the following form: https://forms.office.com/r/pRhyZ0mQy3 We will send you the **AUTH_KEY** that you can insert in the **dnsmos.py** script.
 Example command for P.835 evaluation of test clips: python dnsmos --testset_dir <test clips directory> --method p835

-To use the local evaluation method:
+### To use the local evaluation method:
 Use the **dnsmos_local.py** script.
+1. To compute a personalized MOS score (where interfering speaker is penalized) provide the '-p' argument
+Ex: python dnsmos_local.py -t C:\temp\SampleClips -o sample.csv -p
+2. To compute a regular MOS score omit the '-p' argument.
+Ex: python dnsmos_local.py -t C:\temp\SampleClips -o sample.csv

 ## Citation:
 If you have used the API for your research and development purpose, please cite the DNSMOS paper: